11 Best Essential Oils For Feet

 Why Use Essential Oils On Your Feet?

-Essential oils can be used on various parts of the body, to alleviate different concerns.
-However, using essential oils on the feet can have many internal benefits, as well as external, and can be considered the most important area to use essential oils as part of your body care routine.
+Essential oils can be used on various parts of the body to alleviate different concerns.
+However, using essential oils on the feet can have numerous internal benefits, as well as external ones, and can be considered the most important area to use essential oils as part of your body care routine.

-The pores on the bottom of the feet are the largest on the body, along with having the majority of nerve endings that run throughout the body there as well.
-By using essential oils on the feet, the benefits of the treatment will be able to have a positive effect on the entire body.
+The pores on the bottom of the feet are the largest on the body.
+Along with having the majority of nerve endings that run throughout the body, they are also located there.
+By applying essential oils to the feet, the treatment can have a positive effect on the entire body.

-The bottom of the feet is an important focal point, or even the only focus, in many reflexology treatments.
-Reflexology is used to help with relieving muscle pain and body aches, as well as aid in healing various internal organs, many of which the pressure points in the feet are connected to.
+The bottom of the feet is an important focal point, and in many reflexology treatments, it may be the sole focus.
+Reflexology is used to help relieve muscle pain and body aches, as well as aid in healing various internal organs, many of which are connected to the pressure points in the feet.

-There are various pressure points on different parts of the foot, that correspond to varying internal reactions, that can range from easing the tension of a sciatic nerve to helping with digestive stomach issues.
+There are various pressure points on different parts of the foot that correspond to varying internal reactions, which can range from easing the tension of a sciatic nerve to helping with digestive issues.
 When paired with the correct essential oils, the benefits can be amplified to have the best results.

-Using essential oils on the feet is also a way to pamper and treat the feet, especially if they are feeling any discomfort or soreness.
-Massaging the feet with essential oil can soften the skin, as well as soothe any aches and pains.
+Using essential oils on the feet is also a way to pamper and treat them, especially if they are experiencing any discomfort or soreness.
+Massaging the feet with essential oil can soften the skin and soothe any aches and pains.

 Essential oils are also often antibacterial and antifungal, which can help to cleanse and purify the feet.
 These properties can also help to eliminate any odor from the feet if that is an issue you are concerned with.